Homepage

 Upload your code to an instance

-When you have an instance, and the pos-cli is configured to connect with it, you can send your code to be available under the instance URL.
+When you have an instance, and pos-cli is configured to connect with it, you can deploy your code to make it available under the instance URL.

-This process – called deployment – is a straight-forward operation where you need to use the following command in the root of your project folder:
+This process — called deployment — is straightforward.
+Use the following command in your project’s root directory:

 pos-cli deploy <environment>

-So, if you named the alias to your instance dev, the command would look like this:
+If you named the alias for your instance dev, the command would look like this:

 pos-cli deploy dev

-A progress indicator is shown with the deployment status and once it finishes, a message is displayed:
+A progress indicator will show the deployment status.
+Once it finishes, a message will be displayed:

 Deploy succeeded after X seconds

-After this, enter the URL of your instance in the browser and it will display the example page that you’ve just deployed.
+After this, enter the URL of your instance in a browser, and it will display the example page you’ve just deployed.

 Testing the deployment process

-To test out the whole deployment process, make some changes in the code.
+To test the entire deployment process, make some changes in the code.

-If you’re following this guide, you should be able to find a file named app/views/pages/indexliquid in your codebase.
-Open it up in your code editor of choice and change any line.
-For example, locate a line with the welcome message:
+If you’re following this guide, you should find a file named app/views/pages/index.liquid in your codebase.
+Open it in your code editor and change any line.
+For example, locate the line with the welcome message:

 Save the file and send the codebase to the instance by running the deploy command in the command line again: